Trodelvy® (sacituzumab govitecan-hziy)

 TRODELVY can cause serious side effects.

-Nausea and vomiting are common with TRODELVY and can sometimes be severe. | |
+Nausea and vomiting can be severe.

-TRODELVY can cause serious or life-threatening allergic and infusion-related reactions. |
+TRODELVY can cause serious or life-threatening allergic and infusion-related reactions.
+These reactions are more common within 24 hours of receiving TRODELVY.

 More detailed information regarding premedication that is recommended for people receiving TRODELVY is provided below.